wombleton/gitlaw-nz/acts/H/Health and Safety in Employment Act 1992.md

-    *   (b) does not include a person who is in a place of work for the purpose of receiving on the job training or gaining work experience.
+    *   (b) does not include a person who is in a place of work for the purpose of receiving on the job training or gaining work experience

+    _WorkSafe_ means WorkSafe New Zealand established by [section 5][220] of the WorkSafe New Zealand Act 2013\.

     (2) For the avoidance of doubt, it is hereby declared that---